-Hypertext Transfer Protocol (HTTP) transmits content in plaintext and does not encrypt data in any form.
-As an extension of HTTP, HTTPS is an HTTP channel designed to enhance security.
-Secure Sockets Layer (SSL) or Transport Layer Security (TLS) is used as a sublayer under the regular HTTP application to authenticate users and encrypt data.
+HTTP transmits data in plaintext and does not encrypt data.
+As an extension of HTTP, HTTPS is an HTTP channel designed to ensure data security.
+In HTTPS, the communication protocol is encrypted by using Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
+HTTPS is used to authenticate users and encrypt connections.
 HTTPS is widely used to protect sensitive user data for services such as payment transactions.

-According to a report released by Electronic Frontier Foundation (EFF) in 2017, more than 50% of web traffic worldwide is transmitted over HTTPS.
+A report released by Electronic Frontier Foundation (EFF) in 2017 shows that more than 50% of web traffic worldwide is transmitted over HTTPS.

-After you enable HTTPS in the Alibaba Cloud DCDN console, the requests from clients to Alibaba Cloud DCDN are encrypted over HTTPS.
-A DCDN node retrieves the requested resources from the origin and then returns them to the client based on the origin configuration.
-We recommend that you enable HTTPS on the origin to implement end-to-end HTTPS encryption.
+After you enable HTTPS in the DCDN console, the requests from clients to DCDN nodes are encrypted over HTTPS.
+A DCDN node retrieves the requested resources from the origin server and returns them to the client based on the origin configuration.
+We recommend that you configure and enable HTTPS for your origin server to implement end-to-end HTTPS encryption.

 - The client sends a request over HTTPS.

-- The server prepares a public key and a private key in advance.
+- The server has the public and private keys prepared.

-Note You can prepare the keys on your own or request them from a professional organization.
-You can also request a free HTTPS certificate in the Alibaba Cloud CDN console.
+Note You can bring your own public and private keys, apply for public and private keys from a professional organization, or apply for a free certificate in the Alibaba Cloud CDN console.

 - The server sends the public key to the client.

-- If the certificate is valid, the client generates a random number as a key.
-The client uses the public key to encrypt the random number and transmits the random number to the server.
+- If the certificate is valid, the client generates a random number as a private key.
+The client uses the public key to encrypt the random number and transmits the number (private key) to the server.

 - The certificate is issued by a trusted certificate authority (CA).

-- The domain name in the certificate is the same as that of the server.
+- The domain name on the server certificate is the same as the actual domain name that is hosted on the server.

-- The server uses the random number to encrypt data and transmits the data to the client.
+- The server uses the random number to encrypt data transmitted from the server.

 - The client uses the random number to decrypt the received data.

 - HTTPS encrypts sensitive information such as session IDs and cookies before transmission.
-This prevents security threats caused by sensitive information leakage.
+This minimizes the risk of sensitive information leaks.

-- HTTPS checks data integrity during transmission to protect your Domain Name System (DNS) or content against man-in-the-middle (MITM) attacks such as hijacking and tampering.
+- HTTPS checks data integrity during transmission to protect the data from MITM attacks, such as DNS hijacking and tampering.

-- HTTPS is the new norm.
-An increasing number of major browsers such as Google Chrome and Mozilla Firefox have labelled HTTP websites as insecure since 2018.
+- HTTPS is the new standard.
+An increasing number of mainstream browsers such as Google Chrome 70 and later and Mozilla Firefox have labeled HTTP web URLs as not secure since 2018.
 If you choose to use HTTP, your website may be exposed to security risks.
-Users who visit your website by using these browsers are prompted that this website is insecure.
+Users who visit your website by using these browsers are prompted that this website is not secure.
 This compromises user experience and may reduce visits to the website.

-- Google and Baidu prioritize HTTPS websites in the search results.
-Additionally, major browsers must support HTTPS to support HTTP/2.
+- Mainstream browsers prioritize HTTPS web URLs in the search results.
+In addition, mainstream browsers must support HTTPS before they can support HTTP/2.
 HTTPS is a more reliable choice in terms of security, market presence, and user experience.
 Therefore, we recommend that you upgrade your communication protocol to HTTPS.

 |Configure TLS||Ensures communication security and data integrity.|